 A Dependent Care FSA allows you to set aside pre-tax money to pay for dependent care expenses while you’re at work.
-That includes your young children up through age 13 in daycare and elderly or disabled dependents, who cannot care for themselves.
+That includes your young children under age 13 who reside in your household, in daycare or elderly or disabled dependents, who cannot care for themselves.
 And like the other FSA options, you must re-enroll each year.

 What are the Dependent Care limits?

 The amount you can set aside for dependent care expenses is limited to: $2,500 for single parents or married couples who file taxes separately; and $5,000 for married couples who file jointly.